MrBadonzi/Robot-Programming-Project/README.md

 # How to Run
 you need to open five different terminals insisde the ICP_localization folder.
 Each of the following points must be executed in a different terminal.
 ### Compile and execute the main node
-to compile the code use the following command:
+If you ever need to compile the code use the following command:
 ```sh
 catkin build
 ```
-to launch the main node use:
+To launch the main node use:
 ```sh
 rosecore
 ```